-Best Practice - CCR Example 1
+Best practice - CCR example 1

-Names in all examples have been changed to protect victim's identities.
+Names in all examples have been changed to protect the victims' identities.

 The London Ambulance Service (LAS) was called to an address to respond to Anita, who was seriously ill.
 They became concerned about modern slavery as there were locks on the outside of the bedrooms door and a man who was acting aggressively.
 The LAS contacted the police and flagged concern to the hospital staff.